 Helps Prevent Burnout and Mitigate Performance Anxiety

 Deadline pressure is a major contributor to performance anxiety in the workplace, and though we can’t often remove a deadline, we can manage them better with proof timelines.
 These will show all of the communications, actions, and important milestones around a project, allowing users to better assess where they stand.
 The Ashore dashboard also color-codes every project for those who want to check their status instantly, making it easier for creatives to determine their capacity for new work.

 Understanding (and respecting) your capacity for work is an important piece of fighting burnout, however, that’s only half of the battle; burnout can also occur from work that’s too taxing.
 Luckily, Ashore has a few features to make reviewing a pleasant process.
 To start, Ashore provides designers and their clients with a more organized way of communicating.
 Users can send comments in threads and resolve them when the conversation ends, or even direct a comment to a specific approver with our mentions feature.

 To further reduce the difficulties of collaborative design, Ashore replaces unnecessary, time-consuming tasks with automation.
 Users can automate notifications, emails, and even take advantage of integrations with the platforms they already use.

 With timelines, organized communication, and automations to speed up the process, Ashore helps creatives move through the review process without a hitch.

 Ready to Set Sail?

 Creative blocks are pervasive, stressful, and downright annoying – but there are solutions.
 By streamlining the review process, Ashore won’t just help you move through creative blocks and fine-tune your creative process, it’ll bring the joy back to collaborative design.
 Ready to get started?
-Sign up for a 14-day free trial today!
+Sign up for free today!